2023–24 FC Barcelona season: September

 On 1 September, Barcelona confirmed the signings of forward João Félix and defender João Cancelo on loan until the end of the season.
-On the same day the club also announced that they had sold Abde Ezzalzouli to Real Betis for €7,500,000, and confirmed that they had loaned out three players until the end of the season: Clément Lenglet to Aston Villa, Ansu Fati to Brighton & Hove Albion and Eric García to Girona.
+On the same day the club also announced that they had sold Abde Ezzalzouli to Real Betis for €7,5 million, and confirmed that they had loaned out three players until the end of the season: Clément Lenglet to Aston Villa, Ansu Fati to Brighton and Eric García to Girona.

-On 3 September, the team got a hard-fought 2–1 away win against Osasuna, with Jules Koundé and Robert Lewandowski scoring the goals.
+On 3 September, the team got a hard-fought 1–2 away win against Osasuna, with Jules Koundé and Robert Lewandowski scoring the goals.
 New signings João Félix, João Cancelo and Iñigo Martínez made their debuts during the match.
 Gavi made his 100th appearance for Barcelona, thus becoming the youngest Barça player ever to become a centenarian, reaching the figure at the age of 19 years and 27 days.

 On 5 September, the nominees for the Golden Boy award were announced.
 Three Barcelona players were nominated: Pedri, Gavi and Alejandro Balde.

 On the next day, the nominees for the 2023 Ballon d'Or were announced.
 Robert Lewandowski and İlkay Gündoğan were nominated for the Ballon d'Or award.
 Barcelona had the most players nominated for the Kopa Trophy than any other club, with Alejandro Balde and holders of the award Pedri and Gavi representing the club.
 While Marc-André ter Stegen was nominated for the Yashin Trophy.